Employee Policies are flexible rules you can configure to automatically calculate employee overtime, in/out and time range rounding, and more.

 Other policies are reserved for unique rules.

-- Midnight Split is used to split an employee's time if an employee works through midnight to put the time into two separate workdays (e.g. An employee works from 8 PM to 5 AM.
-It will split the time to two separate days, 8 PM to 12 AM for one day and 12 AM to 5 AM the following day).
+Used to split an employee's time if an employee works through midnight to put the time into two separate workdays (e.g. An employee works from 8 PM to 5 AM.
+It will split the time into two separate days, 8 PM to 12 AM for one day and 12 AM to 5 AM the following day).